Stocks rise after three days of losses, Bitcoin drops 11% - WTMJ

 AP Business Writer

-Stocks were posting strong gains in midday trading Thursday, following three days of losses and the biggest one-day drop in the S&P 500 since February.
+Stocks were posting strong gains in afternoon trading Thursday, following three days of losses and the biggest one-day drop in the S&P 500 since February.

 Investors have had things to be concerned about.
 Last week’s jobs report was showed fewer employers hiring than had been expected, and on Thursday the government reported that wholesale prices jumped 0.6% last month, driven by higher costs for services and food.
 That was more than expected and the latest indication that inflation pressures are mounting.